slds-lmu/i2ml/content/team/index.md

 - ![](https://www.slds.stat.uni-muenchen.de/images/bernd.jpg) [Bernd Bischl](https://www.compstat.statistik.uni-muenchen.de/people/bischl/)
   wrote the initial version of most of the course material, and teaches various master courses in ML and DL at the LMU for stats and data science.
 - ![](https://www.slds.stat.uni-muenchen.de/images/ludwig.jpg) [Ludwig Bothmann](https://www.compstat.statistik.uni-muenchen.de/people/bothmann/)
-  joined the team in summer 2020 and is in charge of the classes held in winter 2021/22 at LMU Munich.
+  joined the team in summer 2020, held the classes in winter 2020/21, and is in charge of the classes held in winter 2021/22 at LMU Munich.
 - ![](https://www.biostat.statistik.uni-muenchen.de/bilder/fscheipl.png) [Fabian Scheipl](https://www.biostat.statistik.uni-muenchen.de/personen/mitarbeiter/scheipl/index.html)
   joined the team in fall 2018 and contributed to the slides, videos and code demos.
 - ![](https://avatars.githubusercontent.com/u/14146757?v=4) [Heidi Seibold](https://www.compstat.statistik.uni-muenchen.de/people/seibold) joined the team in fall 2019 and was in charge of the classes held in spring 2020 at LMU Munich and University of Bielefeld.